Introduction: The Question of Control

 Dominant Actors: US tech corporations (Meta, Google, Amazon)

-These companies are increasingly investing in their own global submarine cable infrastructure.
-Traditional telecommunications companies are losing their former position as the sole infrastructure operators.
+These companies are increasingly building their own global submarine cable infrastructure.
+Traditional telecoms are losing their former position as the sole infrastructure operators.
 The investments enable vertical integration and strategic positioning.

 2. Logical Infrastructure (Layer 2)